jdel-18/first-group-project/PROPOSAL.md

 ​
 ## Stretch Goals
 ​
-- Upon search video of character is provided,
+- Upon search video of character is provided